223311/nosleep/README.md

 				      ```java -jar ns@jar`

-Exe file: doesnot required any installation.just double click on exe file.it will automatically start and minimize into tray.Right click on tray icon and press close to exit the application.
+Exe file: doesnot required any installation.just double click on exe file.it will automatically start and minimize into system tray.Right click on tray icon and press close to exit the application.

 If you’re interested more in technical stuff,Follow me on
 Twitter : shankar223311